Cadet spends STEM Semester Exchange 'Down Under'

 |0

-This work, Cadet spends STEM Semester Exchange 'Down Under' [Image 2 of 2], by Rayna Grace, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cadet spends STEM Semester Exchange 'Down Under', by Stephen Roughton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT